-Figure 48.
+Figure 52.
 Removing the heat sink (Discrete GPU)

-- 1. Loosen the seven captive screws that secure the heat sink to the system board. - i) NOTE: Loosen the captive screws in the reverse sequential order mentioned on the heat sink [7 > 6 > 5 > 4 > 3 > 2 > 1]. - i NOTE: The number of screws varies depending on the configuration ordered. - 2.
-Remove the screw (M2x4) that secures the heat sink to the system board. - 3.
+- 1. Loosen the six captive screws that secure the heat sink to the system board. - i) NOTE: Loosen the captive screws in the reverse sequential order mentioned on the heat sink [6 > 5 > 4 > 3 > 2 > 1]. - 2.
+Remove the two screws (M2x4) that secure the heat sink to the system board. - 3.
 Lift the heat sink off the system board.

-Installing the heat sink (Discrete GPU)
+Installing the fan and heat-sink assembly (Discrete GPU)

-igtriangle CAUTION: The information in this installation section is intended for authorized service technicians only.
+CAUTION: The information in this installation section is intended for authorized service technicians only.